Hire UX designer

 They’ll maximize the way your app performs on your platform or device and help your users be more intuitive and natural.

-iOS/Android UX Designers: such specialists specifically know the ecosystem of iOS and Android operating systems, and they ensure your product runs smoothly on different screens and works on every smartphone.
+iOS/Android UX Designers: such specialists specifically know the ecosystem of iOS and Android operating systems, and they ensure your product runs smoothly on different devices, including smartphones.

 UX/UI Relationship Managers: can help your company interface with your partners and integrate great user experiences.
 They’ll determine how users behave differently between your app and your partner’s apps, and they will help identify synergies between the two companies and brand identities.